md-akhi/SHDateTime-js/docs/en/to-string.md

 Until ECMAScript 2018 (edition 9), the format of the string returned by SHDate.prototype.toString was implementation dependent.
 Therefore it should not be relied upon to be in the specified format.

-The toString() method is automatically called when a date is to be represented as a text value, e.g. console.log(new Date()), or when a date is used in a string concatenation, such as var today = 'Today is ' + new Date().
+The toString() method is automatically called when a date is to be represented as a text value, e.g. console.log(new SHDate()), or when a date is used in a string concatenation, such as var today = 'Today is ' + new SHDate().

 toString() is a generic method, it does not require that its this is a Date instance.
 However, it must have an internal [[TimeValue]] property that can't be constructed using native javascript, so it's effectively limited to use with Date instances.
 If called on a non–Date instance, a TypeError is thrown.